MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bInternet*
- `TRUE` Şerit Galerisi açılır menü düğmesi olarak görüntülemek için; `FALSE` doğrudan Şerit'te Şerit Galerisi içeriğini görüntülemek için.
+ Şerit Galerisi bir açılan menü düğmesi görüntülemek için TRUE; Şerit üzerinde doğrudan Şerit Galerisi içeriğini görüntülemek için FALSE.

 ### <a name="remarks"></a>Açıklamalar